How to Choose a Project

 In many areas of life we often have to choose a “project”.
 This comes up in academia all the time in grant writing.
 A natural question therefore is how choose, that is, by what metric shall one choose a project.
-Here, I argue that the only two dimensions worth considering are: feasibility and significance.
+Here, I argue that the only three dimensions worth considering are: feasibility, significance, and passion.

 Feasibility: Feasibility characterizes the probability that you can complete the project given your current resources and/or constraints.
 Your resources includes your background knowledge, the wealth of all previous knowledge that you have access to, resources that other individuals, collaborators, etc. are willing to invest on your behalf, and possibly facilities (such as computing facilities for our work).
 Constraints include your time, and the energy you are willing to invest in the project, given other life interests.